chucktilbury/Kata/notes.md

 # Problems and thoughts...

+---------------20240317---------------
+* Potential bug: over use of finialize_token_queue().
+Requires more careful analysis because there are instances where a match is not made and tokens are finalized.
+The answer may be to only finalize at the module level.

 ---------------20240316---------------
 * **(done)** Array reference needs to have function references.
 * **(done)** Function declarations need to have type names only.
 When a function is assigned to a variable, then the whole function declaration is used because of function decorations.